 It is the policy of SRTA, the California Department of Transportation, and the U.S. Department of Transportation, that Disadvantaged Business Enterprises (DBEs), as defined in 49 CFR Part 26, shall have an equal opportunity to receive and participate in the performance of agreements financed in whole or in part with FHWA/FTA funds provided under this AGREEMENT.

-The Sub-recipient and its employees shall not discriminate on the basis of race, color, national origin, or sex in the award and performance of any state or FHWA/FTA funds-assisted contract or in the administration of SRTA’s DBE program per the requirements of 49 CFR Part 26.
-Failure to carry out the requirements of this paragraph shall constitute a breach of contract and may result in termination of this AGREEMENT or such other remedy SRTA may deem appropriate
+The Sub-recipient, its employees, and its contractors shall not discriminate on the basis of race, color, national origin, or sex in the award and performance of FHWA/FTA funds-assisted contract or in the administration of SRTA’s DBE program per the requirements of 49 CFR Part 26.
+Failure to carry out the requirements of this paragraph shall constitute a breach of contract and may result in termination of this AGREEMENT or such other remedy SRTA may deem appropriate.

+The Sub-recipient shall, as required by 49 CFR part 26, include the language in Appendix E into all contracts funded in whole or in part with funds authorized in this agreement.

 Disputes